arvind1609/arvind1609.github.io/_pages/about.md

 ---

 I am a 4th year PhD student at [Dartmouth College](https://web.cs.dartmouth.edu), advised by [Prof. Andrew Campbell](https://www.cs.dartmouth.edu/~campbell/).
-Currently, I am a research intern at [Nokia Bell Labs (Cambridge, UK)](https://www.bell-labs.com/about/locations/cambridge-uk/#gref) for the Summer 2024.
-Before my PhD, I worked as a AI & Data Graduate Scientist at AstraZenca.
+Previously, I was a research intern at [Nokia Bell Labs (Cambridge, UK)](https://www.bell-labs.com/about/locations/cambridge-uk/#gref) (Summer 2024), and a AI & Data Graduate Scientist at AstraZeneca (2019-2021).

 My interdisciplinary research enables the examination of mental health and behavior of individuals through mobile sensing and robust machine learning.
 In particular, I am interested in these two areas: